Publication

 David McCombs, Theo Foster, Eugene Goryunov and Adam Erickson in Westlaw Today: It's OK to (Silently) Disagree With Proposed Claim Constructions in an IPR

-David L. McCombs, Theo Foster, Eugene Goryunov and Adam Erickson of Haynes and Boone explain the Patent and Trademark Office's claim construction rules for petitioners seeking review of a patent.
+David L. McCombs, Theo Foster, Eugene Goryunov and Adam Erickson of Haynes Boone explain the Patent and Trademark Office's claim construction rules for petitioners seeking review of a patent.

 Claim construction is a key part of patent litigation in U.S. district court and validity challenges at the Patent Trial and Appeal Board (Board).
 In both settings, parties propose how to construe disputed terms in the claims at issue.
 In fact, the Board's rules of practice require this.
 Litigation defendants often propose narrow constructions to further their noninfringement defenses.
 The same party, however, may prefer a broader construction in an inter partes review (IPR) to more easily show unpatentability over the prior art.